mateuszkulapl/spectra-one/readme.txt

 6. Enjoy

-== Copyright ==
+== License ==

-Copyright © 2023, Spectra One.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details
+Spectra One Theme, Copyright 2023 Spectra.
+Spectra One is distributed under the terms of the GNU GPL.

 Composer
 License: MIT